-I regularly give talks and run public engagement activities such as Show, Tell & Try On events and hacking and sewing workshops, in a range of places such as London Science Museum ‘Lates’, V&A Culture Salon, Feminism in London Annual Conference, London Bike Kitchen, Somerset House, London Cycle Campaign Transport Policy seminars, The New School (NYU), College of Art (Edinburgh), Institute of Textiles (UK), Institute of Design Projects (Warsaw), Digital Cultures Research Lab (Lüneburg), RMIT (Melbourne) and Australian Centre for Public History (Sydney).
+I regularly give talks and run public engagement activities such as Show, Tell & Try On events and hacking and sewing workshops, in a range of places such as London Science Museum ‘Lates’, Victoria and Albert Culture Salon, London Transport Museum, Feminism in London Annual Conference, London Bike Kitchen, Somerset House, London Cycle Campaign Transport Policy seminars, Field Day Music Festival, The New School (NYU), College of Art (Edinburgh), Institute of Textiles (UK), Institute of Design Projects (Warsaw), Digital Cultures Research Lab (Lüneburg), RMIT (Melbourne) and Australian Centre for Public History (Sydney).